 By David J. M. Wood

-This article focuses on the productive tensions between the competing ideological discourses of postwar internationalism, Mexican postrevolutionary nationalism and local indigenous representational paradigms in the activities of the film unit of the Unesco-sponsored adult education centre (CREFAL https://www.crefal.org) n the town of Pátzcuaro, Mexico in the 1950s, which combined village screenings of educational, promotional and informative movies from the world over, with the local production of pedagogical documentary shorts by nonprofessional filmmakers from across Latin America.
+This article focuses on the productive tensions between the competing ideological discourses of postwar internationalism, Mexican postrevolutionary nationalism and local indigenous representational paradigms in the activities of the audiovisual division of the Unesco-sponsored adult education centre (CREFAL https://www.crefal.org) in the town of Pátzcuaro, Mexico in the 1950s, which combined village screenings of educational, promotional and informative movies from the world over, with the local production of pedagogical documentary shorts by nonprofessional filmmakers from across Latin America.